leanny01/task-manager/README.md

 # Task Manager

-A task management application built with React and TypeScript, using local storage for data persistence.
+A modern task management application built with React and TypeScript, featuring offline support and a clean, intuitive interface.

 ## Problem it Solves